Automatic Discounts on Shopify: Pros & Cons (Complete Guide)

 The Alternative Thinking:

 What if you could identify dedicated buyers and NOT show them discounts?
-While still offering incentives to hesitant visitors who actually need them?
+While still offering incentives to walk-away visitors who actually need them?
 This is intent-based discounting Shopify merchants are adopting.

 The Blanket Discount Problem: Site-Wide Automatic Discounts